PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 | **Quality of Life** | VerbeterBreda aims to improve the quality of lifea nd well-being(QoL)of its inhabitants.
 Currently QoL places more emphasis on socio-economic indicators.
 However, climate change affects QoL and its influence is becoming stronger.
 To this end, it becomes important to understand the effect of weather and environmental variables on QoL in Breda. |
 | **City Bussle and Congestion** | The measurement of congestion and city bustle in the municipality of Breda is currently based on the number of people moving in and out of the city center.
 This city bustle can have a significant impact on the overall liveability and attractiveness of the city center, particularly in regards to parking availability and ease of access for visitors.
 Reducing congestion and city bustle can improve the liveability and attractiveness of its city center, making it a more desirable destination for visitors and residents alike. |

+To Bredameliorate (i.e. to improve Breda) better, the Municipality created the [Monitor (improve)'Verbeter Breda'](https://app.powerbi.com/view?r=eyJrIjoiNDc3YzM0YTItNDdiMS00MGY5LWFlYmYtNmZkMmQyZGZjZmYwIiwidCI6IjkyMDIwZGY0LWM5ZTctNDAwZi1iMjAyLTM3NzU0NDg0ZWYyZSIsImMiOjh9) and is starting to [collect data on Breda and put it out there](https://data.breda.nl/) for analysts to use to help [Improve Breda](https://www.verbeterbreda.nl/)!

 <!---Therefore, the municipality of Breda examined the state of segregation in Breda and the extent to which Breda's policy is effective in combating segregation in the city.
 There are several indications that segregation and social inequality between neighbourhoods have increased in the past 10 years.
 Recent research points to a further increase in social inequality in the Netherlands since the outbreak of the corona crisis.
 It is therefore imperative that the city of Breda combats such rising inequalities.
 One of the key driving factors of such segregation is Quality of Life (QoL).